Renormalization-Inspired Effective Field Neural Networks for Scalable Modeling of Classical and Quantum Many-Body Systems

+We introduce Effective Field Neural Networks (EFNNs), a new architecture based on continued functions---mathematical tools used in renormalization to handle divergent perturbative series.
+Our key insight is that neural networks can implement these continued functions directly, providing a principled approach to many-body interactions.
+Testing on three systems (a classical 3-spin infinite- range model, a continuous classical Heisenberg spin system, and a quantum double exchange model), we find that EFNN outperforms standard deep networks, ResNet, and DenseNet.
+Most striking is EFNN's generalization: trained on 10×10 lattices, it accurately predicts behavior on systems up to 40×40 with no additional training---and the accuracy improves with system size, with a computational time speed-up of $10^{3}$ compared to ED for $40\times 40$ lattice.
+This demonstrates that EFNN captures the underlying physics rather than merely fitting data, making it valuable beyond many-body problems to any field where renormalization ideas apply.

 The collective behaviors of many interacting particles---such as spins, molecules, and atoms---give rise to some of the most intriguing phenomena in condensed matter physics.
 However, theoretical and computational studies of many-body problems often confront the curse of dimensionality and one must devise strategies to circumvent it.
-Machine learning has emerged as a powerful tool for extracting effective features from high-dimensional datasets, garnering significant attention for its ability to tackle long-standing problems in condensed matter physics.
-Numerous machine learning techniques have been applied to a wide range of classical and quantum many-body systems, including classifying phases of matter with supervised~\cite{carrasquilla2017machine,ch2017machine,iakovlev2018supervised} and unsupervised machine learning~\cite{wang2016discovering,van2017learning,ch2018unsupervised,rodriguez2019identifying,arnold2021interpretable}, representing many-body quantum states~\cite{carleo2017solving,nomura2017restricted,choo2018symmetries,yoshioka2019constructing,carrasquilla2019reconstructing}, accelerating Monte-Carlo simulations~\cite{liu2017self,liu2017self2,huang2017accelerated,kanwar2020equivariant}, fitting high-dimensional potential energy surfaces~\cite{behler2007generalized, rupp2012fast,bartok2013representing,behler2015constructing, marchand2020machine} and searching for spin glass ground states~\cite{fan2023searching}.
+Machine learning has emerged as a powerful tool for extracting effective features from high-dimensional datasets and tackling long-standing problems in condensed matter physics.
+Numerous machine learning techniques have been applied to a wide range of classical and quantum many-body systems, including classifying phases of matter with supervised~\cite{carrasquilla2017machine,ch2017machine,iakovlev2018supervised} and unsupervised machine learning~\cite{wang2016discovering,van2017learning,ch2018unsupervised,rodriguez2019identifying,arnold2021interpretable}, representing many-body quantum states~\cite{carleo2017solving,nomura2017restricted,choo2018symmetries,yoshioka2019constructing,carrasquilla2019reconstructing}, accelerating Monte Carlo simulations~\cite{liu2017self,liu2017self2,huang2017accelerated,kanwar2020equivariant}, fitting high-dimensional potential energy surfaces~\cite{behler2007generalized, rupp2012fast,bartok2013representing,behler2015constructing, marchand2020machine} and searching for spin glass ground states~\cite{fan2023searching}.